hoangbv15/my-notes/software-dev/clean-arch.md

   UI & D & F --> |Plugs into| U
 ```
-Frameworks include Dependency Injection frameworks.
 We don't want our Use Case code to know about the UI or the Database, as well as which DI framework we use.
 Because Frameworks will eventually screw us.

 Framework authors have their interest in mind, not ours.
-That is to say, They are a completely different team, different organisation, different goals.
+They are a completely different team, different organisation, different goals.
 They have no commitment to keep their code in alignment with our goals.
 The same thing applies to UI, Database and all other details.

-Uncle Bob even went as far as recommending us to not use the framework author's code examples, because they have incentives to make our apps strongly coupled to their frameworks.
+Uncle Bob even went as far as recommending us to be wary of the framework author's code examples, because they have incentives to make our apps strongly coupled to their frameworks.

 When our focus is in the Business Rules, we can bring them out in front.
-The technical details are delayed, and the business problems are tackled first.
+The unimportant technical details are delayed, and the important business problems are tackled first.
 Our folder structure would look more like:

 ```
 CreateAccount/